Hampstead and Westminster Hockey Club

 Season Highlights

-During Season 2024-25 the club fielded:
+During the 2024-25 season the club fielded:

 Senior Performance (c.70 members): 2 Men's and 2 Ladies teams in the England Hockey National League (EHL), and 1 Ladies team in the EuroHockey Club Trophy 2025;